martinreus/generator-sanikgo/README.md

 An opinionated go microservice generator using the [Yeoman](https://yeoman.io) generator.
 Requires node to be installed.

+## Before you proceed

+You will need yeoman (and therefore node) + go installed.
+Also, [GOPATH and GOBIN](https://essential-go.programming-books.io/gopath-goroot-gobin-d6da4b8481f94757bae43be1fdfa9e73) must be correctly configured in your environment (or just add your go/bin to the PATH variable).

 ## What is generated?

 This project has several yeoman targets, which can be called separately.
 However, the default target should generate a complete go microservice.